Travel Rule Requirements: Updates to Crypto Withdrawals Interface and API

 Frequently Asked Questions (FAQs)

 1. What happens if I don’t provide the required information?
-Without the mandatory details, your withdrawal request may be delayed or rejected until all necessary fields are completed.
+Without the mandatory details, your deposit or withdrawal request may be delayed or rejected until all necessary fields are completed.

 2. Do these changes apply to all users?
 Currently, these updates apply specifically to users from the EEA region.

-3. Are these changes applied to all types of withdrawals?
-No, these changes are applied only to crypto withdrawals.
-Fiat withdrawals remain unaffected.
+3. Are these changes applied to all types of deposits and withdrawals?
+No, these changes are applied only to crypto deposits and withdrawals.
+Fiat deposits and withdrawals remain unaffected.

 Support